skatkov/skatkov/README.md

 - https://skatkov.com
 - https://twitter.com/5katkov

-Previously I was a Rails freelancer, hands-on project lead and now I'm employeed as a Senior Back-end Developer.
+Previously I was a Rails freelancer, hands-on project lead, I tried to bootstrap my own startup and now I'm employeed as a Senior Back-end Developer.

 Mainly working on improving my #golang skills and contributing to open source in free time.